Clay Millican

-Clay Millican (born February 9, 1966) is an American NHRA Top Fuel racer who currently drives the Parts Plus dragster for Rick Ware Racing, and has competed in the category since 1998.
+Jimmy Clay Millican (born February 9, 1966) is an American NHRA Top Fuel racer who currently drives the Parts Plus dragster for Rick Ware Racing, and has competed in the category since 1998.

 Millican is a former champion of the International Hot Rod Association, having won six championships and 52 races between 2000 and 2006.

 Millican competed in Europe in the 1999 Nitrolympics at the Hockenheimring.